 Next 3-7 Days

 Your mature (white) milk takes the place of colostrum.
 It is normal for mature milk to have a yellow or golden tint at first.
-Your baby will feed a lot, most likely 8 to 12 times or more in 24 hours.
+Your baby will feed a lot, most likely 8 to 12 times in 24 hours.
 Ideally, babies need to eat every 2 hours during the day and every 3 hours at night.
 Feedings may take about 15 to 20 minutes on each breast.
-The baby’s sucking rhythm will be slow and long.
-The baby might make gulping sounds.
+A good nutritive sucking rhythm will be slow and long, with audible swallows.

-Your breast may feel full and leak.
-You can use nursing pads in your bra to help with leaking.
+Your breasts may feel full and leak.
+This is called engorgement, and usually lasts less than 48 hours.
+You can use nursing pads or breast shells in your bra to help with leaking.
+If the engorgement is uncomfortable, applying a warm compress before feedings and a cool compress after feedings can help.
 Nurse as often as needed to maintain breast comfort.

 First 4-6 Weeks